The prime minister is the leader of the largest political party among those forming the government. His or her main responsibilities are:

 From 1996 prime ministers led coalition or minority governments under the mixed-member proportional (MMP) electoral system.
 This meant prime ministers had to lead governments made up of several political parties with differing values.

-There are only four statues of former premiers and prime ministers in Wellington.
+In the early 2000s there were four statues of former premiers and prime ministers in Wellington.
 Geographical features such as glaciers, mountains and rivers, and small towns, have also been named after leaders.